 Lake Washington School District is committed to the health and wellness of our students.
 Each school has health room staff and a health specialist available to provide a range of services.
 Our goal is for all students to be successful in school.

-The Health Room is staffed by a trained Health Room Secretary.
-How can the Health Room Secretary help your student?
+The Health Room is staffed by a trained Health Room Assistant.
+How can the Assistant help your student?

-The Health Room can assist your student with:
+The Health Room Assistant can help your student with:

 - Calling home if your child is too sick to stay in school.